sebcoles/terraform_samples/readme.md

 ### Describe secure secret injection best practice

+It is possible to use HashiCorp Vault as a provider with Terraform to configure secrets.
+Secrets will end up in state and the tfplan (seems a little odd).

 ### Understand the use of collection and structural types

+Terraform supports "complex" object types, these fall into 2 categories; either collections or structural.
+Collections are, for example, `list(...)` and `map(...)` which contain collection of key value pairs.
+Structural types are basically dynamic objects, such as `object({KEY:TYPE}, {KEY:TYPE})`.

 ### Create and differentiate resource and data configuration